Problems

 - Users stall mid-flow → complex workflow friction

-- 1Pick the closest problem page and confirm the signal pattern.
+- 1Pick the closest diagnosis and confirm that the signal pattern matches what you keep seeing.

-- 3Follow sibling problems to rule out neighboring failure modes.
+- 2Use related problem links on that page to rule out neighboring failure modes.

 Patterns that block first value, create hesitation, or hide the real reason users leave before activation.